ArjunChakrawal/OptLignin/README.md

 This repository contains the code and resources in support of the article titled "Optimal ligninolytic activity during plant litter decomposition" by  Chakrawal et al. 2024.

 In our study, we investigated optimal control problems related to ligninolytic activity during plant litter decomposition.
 We utilized a MATLAB-based tool developed by Viktor Leek at the Division of Vehicular Systems, Linköping University.
-For detailed installation guidelines and examples, please visit [YOptimization](https://www.yoptimization.com/).
-To ensure the reproducibility of our work, we have archived the specific YOptimization version used in our repository.
-It's important to note that another necessary component for YOptimization is CasADi; specifically, we utilized the [casadi-windows-matlabR2016a-v3.5.5 version](https://github.com/casadi/casadi/releases/download/3.5.5/casadi-windows-matlabR2016a-v3.5.5.zip).
+For detailed installation guidelines and examples, please visit [Yoptimization](https://www.yoptimization.com/).
+To ensure the reproducibility of our work, we have archived the specific Yoptimization version used in our repository.
+It's important to note that another necessary component for Yoptimization is CasADi; specifically, we utilized the [casadi-windows-matlabR2016a-v3.5.5 version](https://github.com/casadi/casadi/releases/download/3.5.5/casadi-windows-matlabR2016a-v3.5.5.zip).

 ## Folder structure

-- **YOP benchmark**: The YOP webpage has many worked out [examples](https://www.yoptimization.com/examples).
-We have included additional examples relevant for microbial ecology, in the YOP benchmark folder, demonstrating the capabilities of the toolbox.
+- **Yop benchmark**: The Yop webpage has many worked out [examples](https://www.yoptimization.com/examples).
+We have included additional examples relevant for microbial ecology, in the Yop benchmark folder, demonstrating the capabilities of the toolbox.
 	- Examples from Lenhart and Workman, Optimal control applied to biological models
 	- Manzoni et al. 2022
 	- Xuezhong Wang_Solving optimal control problems with MATLAB